-- a.
-Background.
+- Background.
 A major outbreak of FAD could cripple the State's agribusiness industry and those other businesses that depend on it.
 Export and production would decrease.
 Businesses would fail.
 Tax revenue generated directly and indirectly would diminish dramatically.
-And, if the disease spreads to other states, it could have a devastating impact on the United States' ability to compete in the global marketplace. - b.
+And, if the disease spreads to other states, it could have a devastating impact on the United States' ability to compete in the global marketplace. - 2.
 Current.
-A FAD incident under investigation in North Carolina is classified by the NC Department of Agriculture (NCDA&CS) State Veterinarian (SV) working with the USDA Assistant District Director (ADD) as "High Suspicion", "Intermediate Suspicion" or "Low Suspicion".
-Significant portions of the State's susceptible animal population can be threatened by diseases such as Foot and Mouth Disease and Avian Influenza.
+A FAD incident under investigation in North Carolina is classified by the NC Department of Agriculture and Consumer Services (NCDA&CS) State Veterinarian (SV) working with the United State Department of Agriculture (USDA) Area Veterinarian in Charge (AVIC) as "High Suspicion", "Intermediate Suspicion" or "Low Suspicion".
+Significant portions of the State's susceptible animal population can be threatened by diseases such as Foot and Mouth Disease and Highly Pathogenic Avian Influenza.
 The SV will direct vehicles, equipment, materials, and some animals that have been in FAD infected areas to be decontaminated to help contain a disease outbreak.